TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 Without clear emotion expression, it's very difficult for others to understand us.
 Some people express kindness when afraid, I express happiness when I'm nervous.

-So be ok with all kinds of emotions would be a 3rd axiom I'd pick.
+So being ok with all kinds of emotions would be a 3rd axiom I'd pick.

 ## Re-Evaluate...